estherkxy/GA_Projects/Project_3/README.md

 A quick analysis of the title lengths and post lengths was also done and it was noted that `r/Earbuds` generally has slightly shorter title and posts lengths than `r/Headphones`.

 As the text we just gathered is unstructured data, we need to make sure that our text is clean and free of null values.
-This also entails removing HTML links and non-alphanumerical characters that won't be useful in a classification model.
+This also entails removing HTML links and non-alphanumeric characters that won't be useful in a classification model.

 A few functions were created.
 Firstly, a function was created to remove unnecessary columns leaving only the `subreddit`, `title` and `selftext` columns.
 Those empty `selftext` columns were filled with the `title` under a new column `post` and the rest were added in by joining the `title` and `selftext` columns.